anirudhmalik/sdk-tools-android/README.md

 Currently only test the aarch64 architecture</br>

-I haven't tested other architectures, so I can't guarantee it will work, although I have support for cross-compilation
+I haven't tested other architectures, so I can't guarantee it will work, although I have support for cross-compiling

-If you have a better solution, you can submit PR

  ****

 ### How to build

-Method one, download the release/sdk-tools-source.zip directly to compile, the source code has been patched
+Method one, download the `release/sdk-tools-source.zip` directly to compile, the source code has been patched

 ```bash
 # arch [arm, aarch64, x86, x86_64]